m-c-hill/pytest-demo/README.md

 Caplog is a built-in fixture in pytest that allows for logs to be inspected.
 To use caplog, pass `caplog` in as a fixture to the test function - no import is required.

 The fixture injects a context manager into the test function that can then be used to inspect the contents of any logs produced during the test by evaluating `caplog.text`.
-The level of log capturing can be specified using `atlevel` when calling caplog, which by default is `logging.INFO`.
+The level of log capturing can be specified using `at_level` when calling caplog, which by default is `logging.INFO`.

 ```python
 import logging